dev-jaswanth/Freshers-Bootcamp-2024/DIP_Article.md

 - DI involves providing dependencies (usually via constructor parameters) to a component rather than letting the component create its own dependencies.
 - This allows for easy substitution of implementations and promotes adherence to abstractions.

-##  2. Dependency Inversion vs. Dependency Injection
+##  2. Dependency Inversion and Dependency Injection
 ---

 "Dependency Inversion" and "Dependency Injection" are related concepts in software engineering that often work together, but they refer to different aspects of managing dependencies in a software system.

 - Dependency Injection is a concrete technique for achieving Dependency Inversion.
-- It involves providing dependencies to a class from an external source, typically through constructor parameters, setters, or methods.
+- DI can be achieved in several ways, including constructor injection, property injection, and method injection.
+- >**Constructor Injection**: Dependencies are provided through a class's constructor.
+**Property Injection**: Dependencies are set through properties or setters after an object is constructed.
+**Method Injection**: Dependencies are provided as parameters to the methods that need them.

  - Dependency Injection ensures that a class adheres to the Dependency Inversion Principle by allowing high-level components to depend on abstractions rather than concrete implementations.

 ##  3. DIP in the Context of Inversion of Control (IoC)
 ---